GurayTurkoglu/N-Body-Solver/README.md

 #0/0/0/0;

 If there are no extra maneuevers, velocity and time parameters on maneuever file should be 0 for each object id.

+Visualization of objects are done using a MATLAB script.